SharminSirajudeen/open-source-guide/README.md

 - Within weeks, the OpenTofu fork was announced
 - The Linux Foundation took OpenTofu under its wing
 - Companies like Spacelift, Env0, and Scalr began contributing to the fork

-- HashiCorp co-founder Armon Dadgar said: "We're not the first and we're not the last.
-There's a fundamental problem at the heart of open source—a tragedy of the commons."
+> 💬 **"We're not the first and we're not the last.
+There's a fundamental problem at the heart of open source—a tragedy of the commons."**
+> — Armon Dadgar, HashiCorp Co-founder

-**The Lesson:** If a project is governed by a single company (not a foundation), the license can change at any time.
+**⚡ The Lesson:** If a project is governed by a single company (not a foundation), the license can change at any time.
 Your dependency on that project is a business risk.

 ---